The following review was originally published as part of our coverage of the 2019 Chicago Critics Film Festival.

 The Verdict: Yesterday is too trusting, too confident in its silly dream, and not fun or passionate enough.
 The Anthology docs feature thesis-level intrigue.
 Yellow Submarine and other Fab Four movies of that era are ebullient.
 Yesterday, by comparison, is a real Nowhere Man in the Beatles-on-film canon.

 When it comes to The Beatles, their music, and their legacy, the movie is flat.
 Perhaps it’s trading upon the Disney Vault/Joni Mitchell logic, the fear of an artwork’s loss being monetized.
-(Which, look, that is an incredibly digital-era fear and theme, but expand on that if you’re gonna use it.)
+(That might be an incredibly digital-era fear and theme, but expand on that if you’re going to use it.)
 It’s such a cheap ploy, and the music’s still here instead, right at your fingertips on vinyl, compact disc, and streaming.
 Let it be, as they say.

 Where’s It Playing?
-Yesterday is currently playing the festival circuit, but hits U.S. screens nationwide on June 28th.
+Yesterday hits screens nationwide on June 28th.